jh3nd3rs0n/jargyle/README.md

       socks5.onBind.incomingSocketSettings=[SOCKET_SETTING1[ SOCKET_SETTING2[...]]]
           The space separated list of socket settings for the incoming socket

-      socks5.onBind.listenPortRanges=PORT_RANGE1[ PORT_RANGE2[...]]
-          The space separated list of acceptable port ranges for the listen socket (default is 1-65535)

       socks5.onBind.listenSocketSettings=[SOCKET_SETTING1[ SOCKET_SETTING2[...]]]
           The space separated list of socket settings for the listen socket